fauna/graphql-workshop/content/getting-started/data-access-patterns/index.md

 {{% /tab %}}
 {{< /tabs >}}

 As written here, this query only returns the first 64 owners it finds.
-This is because the generated query uses the [Paginate][fql-paginate] function, which defaults to a page size of 64.
-You learn how to use pagination and change page sizes in the next section.
+This is because the generated query uses the [Paginate][fql-paginate] function, which defaults to a page size of 64. <!-- You learn how to use pagination and change page sizes later in this workshop. -->

 ## Review